 Andy Reeds spent the first half of his career in the Armed Forces where he was heavily involved in public relations, military journalism and training.
-For his last 6 years with the MoD he specialised in media consultancy, training, rehearsal and was the UK government’s lead on the design and delivery of realistic media simulation from ministerial level crisis rehearsal, to complex exercises with player audiences of up to 2,000 people at a time from across Defence and the emergency services.
+For his last six years with the MoD he specialised in media consultancy, training, rehearsal and was the UK government’s lead on the design and delivery of realistic media simulation from ministerial level crisis rehearsal, to complex exercises with player audiences of up to 2,000 people at a time from across Defence and the emergency services.

 As well as having worked as a military press officer dealing on the ground with difficult issues in Northern Ireland, Kosovo, Bosnia, Kuwait, Iraq and the UK he has, unusually also worked for the internal MoD media as a writer, print editor and radio journalist.

-He was closely involved in the work to establish the forerunner of what is now the Joint Information Activities Group (JIAG) and led its training capabilities for the first 2 years of its existence before taking early retirement to establish Crown Media.
+He was closely involved in the work to establish the forerunner of what is now the Joint Information Activities Group (JIAG) and led its training capabilities for the first two years of its existence before taking early retirement to establish Crown Media.